 6.11.
 Scientific ML Verification

 TorchLean also has verification bridges for scientific ML artifacts: ODE enclosures, PINN residual certificates, and piecewise polynomial or spline certificates.
-These are not just side demos.
-They show how the same trust boundary discipline works when the artifact comes from numerical analysis, Julia, Python, or a scientific ML workflow rather than from a standard neural network classifier.
+These are not side examples.
+They show the same producer/checker discipline when the artifact comes from numerical analysis, Julia, Python, or a scientific ML workflow rather than from a standard neural network classifier.

 The shared certificate pattern is: